the-library-code/portainer-deployer/TLC-README.md

 6. Set the configuration path to your custom config
    1. For example: `portainer-deployer config --config-path /home/developer/deployer.conf`

+In Gitlab CI/CD we use variables for the configuration of the deployer.
+In the container there is a script `entrypoint.sh` that uses sed to push the values from the enviroment variables `PORTAINER_URL`, `PORTAINER_USER`, and `PORTAINER_TOKEN` into the configuration file.
+Other environment variables are used by CI/CD to build the deploy command.

 ## Create resources

 If this is a new environment or customer, some networks, volumes and secrets will need to be created before the full